Childbirth: What To Expect

-Because you have never experienced labor before, you may find it difficult to know if you are in labor.
+If you have never experienced labor before, you may find it difficult to know whether you are in labor.
 Before heading to the hospital, call your physician or midwife to discuss your labor symptoms.

 It is common for first-time mothers to make more than one trip to the hospital.
 If you are in early labor (cervix is less than 3 centimeters) and sent home, the following activities may be helpful: walking, showering, resting, drinking fluids, renting a video, listening to music, etc.

-Once you are in active labor, literature shows and we have found that admitting a first time mother to the hospital at this time is best for helping labor progress with minimal interventions and having a vaginal delivery.
+Once you are in active labor, we have found that admitting a first-time mother to the hospital is best for helping labor progress with minimal interventions and having a vaginal delivery.
 In active labor, the contractions are less than 5 minutes apart, lasting 45 to 60 seconds and the cervix is dilated 3 centimeters or more.

 Although inducing labor may be needed for certain medical problems or prolonged pregnancies, induction for a first-time mother carries additional risk.
 Induction of labor for a first-time mother, (especially with a cervix that is nearly closed), doubles or triples the length of labor and possibility of a Cesarean birth.
 However, in subsequent pregnancies, the chances for a Cesarean delivery after induction are lower.

 Although pain is a natural part of labor, every person is unique in the level of pain that can be tolerated.
 Because of this, success varies with the kind of activities or interventions that can help decrease labor pain and increase comfort.
 Described below are three types of activities and interventions: comfort measures, medication and regional anesthesia.